Information Systems, MBA

 - Marsh & McLennan Companies, Inc.

-median salary for computer and information systems managers (Source: US Bureau of Labor Statistics)
+median salary for computer and information systems managers (Source: Bureau of Labor Statistics)

-of Lubin's master’s degree graduates from the Class of 2019 are employed, continuing their education, or are doing volunteer or military service.
-(Source: Pace University Career Services)
+of Lubin's class of 2022 master's graduates are employed or continuing their education or service (Source: Pace University Career Services)